Sunday, December 21, 2008

 As someone with one foot planted firmly in both worlds, these stories left me feeling torn.
 Most of my reading occurs online rather than on the page these days as well, and like the teens quoted in today's Times, I often find novels too demanding of both my free time and attention span.
 I rarely watch television dramas or sitcoms, preferring reality science-based shows I've recorded on my DVR.
 (And my commercial-skipping skills are so well developed they've reduced my ad exposure to mere seconds per hour.)
 I download music frequently, and can't remember the last time I even thought about reading liner notes.

 And yet.
 I'm a short story writer and aspiring novelist who relies on other people reading my words, preferably on a page.
 I can draw a straight line between my career choices today and the books that made a profound impression on me as a child and adult.
 I miss the television series I grew up on in the seventies and eighties, and recall with particular fondness how the networks used to promote their new fall line-ups with such fanfare and excitement each summer.
-I spent the majority of my professional like in the advertising industry.
+I spent the majority of my professional life in the advertising industry.
 And my LP record collection continues to grow and bring me untold joy -- not only for all its lost music, but because of the words and images on the covers and liner sleeves as well.

 Viewed one way, I'm as guilty of killing old media as any teenager armed with a smart phone and a Twitter account.
 Viewed another, I'm as much a relic as some love-lorn college student's mix tape from the eighties.